Microsoft Surface and sustainability.

 - Extending the return programme for hardware and packaging worldwide.

 The environment and climate protection are two of the four strategic areas of action at the heart of the Bechtle Sustainability Strategy 2030.
-As an important vendor partner, Microsoft too is sending a clear signal with its own sustainability strategy of its intention to improve its own operative business in order to minimise its long-term environmental impact and facilitate future-oriented development, not only for itself, but also for its customers.
+As an important vendor partner, Microsoft too is sending a clear signal with its own Sustainability Strategy of its intention to improve its own operative business in order to minimise its long-term environmental impact and facilitate future-oriented development, not only for itself, but also for its customers.

 A sustainability approach based on the product lifecycle.